PKizzle/dns/README-dev.md

 For tests name them after the sub-system and the something more specific.
 This makes it easy to just run the tests for that sub-system. `TestZoneParserXXX`, `TestMsgXXX`, etc.

+Most tests are table driven with (optional) subtests, the main tests are usually put in a struct called `testcases` and while ranging over them at test is named `tc`.

 ### Go generate

 A lot of things are generated, so when adding an RR run a `go generate ./...`, this might fail on zcopy.go in